SaltyCuber/CS11/README.md

 bee.py is my unit 3 project

-blackjack.py is my unit 4 project
+blackjack.py is my unit 4 project, and requires python 3.10